TritonDataCenter/smartos-live/tools/javascriptlint/README.md

   for cases where potentially dangerous behavior is being deliberately used carefully.

-If you want style, see http://github.com/davepacheco/jsstyle.
+If you want a style checker, see http://github.com/davepacheco/jsstyle.

 Synopsis